alexiswo/ce-writing-task/README.md

     * Students might be familiar with the similar `EXPLAIN` clause in SQL.
     * It's not important to dive into the details of the physical plan right now.
 Later on it will be helpful for tuning our Spark queries, but for now we want to notice that using the DataFrames or SQL API produces the exact same performance.
     ![Spark Explain](Images/explain.png)
 That's it!
 Now that we can see the two approaches have the same performance, you can use whichever method you and your team feel most comfortable with.
+Now let's get some practice with joins using both methods.
+First we'll focus on writing SQL queries.

 </details>